By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 How I have been improving content on The Webmaster

 The new site design also brought with it a significant change in strategy.
-The focus is now on high-quality evergreen content, rather than news-based content (although I still write a twice-monthly newsletter, which you can find here).
+The focus is now on high-quality evergreen content, rather than news-based content.

 Let’s take a couple of examples of how I have been improving old content to increase traffic, and site quality score.

 I had some old cPanel tutorials dated back to 2014 and 2015.
 I created a new page template where the tutorials now reference HowTo Schema Markup.
 The design of the tutorials was also improved.